Market Analysts see AMC Entertainment Holdings Inc [AMC] falling to $8. Time to buy?

 Sponsored

-The Board has appointed Peter Konieczny, Amcor’s current Chief Commercial Officer and a long-standing member of the Company’s Global Management Team, as Interim CEO.
-Mr. Delia will provide continued support in an advisory role until September 30, 2024, to facilitate the transition.
-The Board is conducting a thorough search process to identify a permanent successor for the CEO role, which will include internal and external candidates.

-The results of the trading session contributed to over 10457807 shares changing hands.
-Over the past one week, the price volatility of AMC Entertainment Holdings Inc stands at 8.23% while the volatility over the past one month is 6.24%.

-The market cap for AMC stock reached $793.47 million, with 263.61 million shares outstanding and 262.71 million shares in the current float.
-Compared to the average trading volume of 14.77M shares, AMC reached a trading volume of 10457807 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $698.57 million, with 263.61 million shares outstanding and 262.71 million shares in the current float.
+Compared to the average trading volume of 14.48M shares, AMC stock reached a trading volume of 16510990 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AMC shares is $5.02 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AMC stock is a recommendation set at 3.86.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.